carlo-colombo/CashSplitter/.ai/instructions.md

 Do not skip any step, and check with the user if you can proceed

-When creating support scripts for development, TDD is not necessary
+TDD is not necessary when

+- only styles changes are required
+- build and support scripts that are not part of the final app

 When developing a feature prepare a plan to follow and ask for confirmation